dcground/klaytn-1/README.md

 ## Contributing

 As an open source project, Klaytn always welcomes your contribution.
 Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for a walk-through of the contribution process.

+## Project Management

+Klaytn shows our development tasks in the Klaytn project.
+Please read our [PROJECT-MANAGEMENT.md](./PROJECT-MANAGEMENT.md) for understanding process of project management.
+It helps you to easily understand and contribute to the Klaytn project.